What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Esophageal Cancer

-The esophagus is the tube which carries food from the mouth into the stomach.
+The esophagus is the tube that carries food from the mouth into the stomach.
 Symptoms can include weight loss, chest pain, persistent coughing, and difficulty swallowing.

 Hodgkin’s Disease